• Skip to main navigation

 Haunted Houses in Albuquerque: Face your fears

 What’s more fun than binging on Halloween’s best horror movies?
 Experiencing the fright for yourself.
-Albuquerque has some of the best haunted houses in the southwest.
-From corn mazes to haunted houses, hay rides and trails, there are no haunts off-limits.
+Albuquerque has some of the best-haunted houses in the southwest.
+There are no haunts off-limits from corn mazes to haunted houses, hay rides, and trails.
 Check out one of these phobia-filled houses.

 Dragons House of Horror